The Clifford algebra of a finite morphism: General definition and existence

+Finally, part~\ref{freaky natural} follows from the fact that the formation of the image sheaf theoretic image commutes with base change, as does the operation of an ideal sheaf generated by a subsheaf. \end{proof}

 We are now prepared to give the definition of the Clifford algebra. \begin{defn} Let $\phi: X \to Y$ be a morphism of $S$-schemes satisfying condition \weird (see Notation \ref{weird}).
-By Proposition~\ref{clifford module}(\ref{adjoint}), we have a morphism Consider the counit map of Remark~\ref{free counit}, and let $\upsilon_\phi$ be the composition:
+By Proposition~\ref{clifford module}(\ref{adjoint}), we have a morphism Which we can consider as a map of unital $\ms O_Y$-modules via the structure map $\ms O_Y \to \phi_* \ms O_X$.
+Consider the counit map of Remark~\ref{free counit}, and let $\upsilon_\phi$ be the composition:

 Letting $\freakyideal{\upsilon_{\phi}} \triangleleft \Free{\left(\phi_\ast \ms O_X\right)_\pi}$ be the ideal as defined in Lemma~\ref{freaky ideal sheaf}, we then define the Clifford algebra $\CAlg\phi$ to be the sheaf of $\ms O_S$-algebras given by